-Coming from Picton or Nelson you'll drive through Motueka then over Takaka Hill (New Zealand's longest hill), through Takaka in Golden Bay, where you might like to stop and for a coffee or to visit some galleries or artisans.
+Coming from Picton or Nelson you'll drive through Motueka then over Takaka Hill (New Zealand's longest hill), through Takaka in Golden Bay, where you might like to stop for a meal, a coffee, or to visit some galleries or artisans.

 Head out towards Collingwood, if you have time stop at Pu Pu Springs, and view some of the clearest waters in the Southern Hemisphere.